Optixal/OSWA-Notes/README.md

 * Deauths client to force the client to reconnect and make an ARP request.
 `aireplay-ng --deauth 500 -a [MAC of AP] -c [Client's MAC] [interface]`

 * Captures ARP requests and replays them to generate more ARP traffic.
-Do with fakeauth.
+Do with **fakeauth**.
 `aireplay-ng --arpreplay -b [MAC of AP] -h [Client's MAC] [interface]`

 * Write out pcap file with captured ARP data packets and IVs.
 Do with inject.
 Successful when "Data" column in airodump rapidly goes up.